-- (i) Development will not be permitted which would unacceptably harm, either directly or indirectly, any sites designated of national, regional or local biodiversity or geological importance or which would cause any harm to internationally designated sites, or would cause serious harm to any Habitat or Species of Principal Importance. - (ii) In considering development proposals affecting any designated sites and UK Biodiversity Action Plan Priority species or habitats, the needs of the development and the requirements to maintain and enhance biological and geological diversity will be assessed. - (iii) In addition, particular account will be taken of: - The extent and significance of potential harm to the interest of any national, regional or local site, or Habitat or Species of Principal Importance, and - Evidence demonstrating that the need for the development outweighs the importance of any national, regional or local site, or Habitat or Species of Principal Importance, and - The extent that any adverse impact could be reduced and minimised through protection, mitigation, enhancement and compensatory measures secured through planning conditions or obligations and which would be subject to appropriate monitoring arrangements. - The submission of comprehensive and robust maintenance and management measures and a commitment to implement them. - Any candidate potential sites for a Local Wildlife Site designation that have been assessed against recognised criteria and are awaiting formal designation or are clearly identified on an assessment work programme. - The priorities of the relevant Local Nature Recovery Strategy for West Yorkshire and the national Nature Recovery Network. - 5.5.46 Designated regional sites are under continual review against recognised criteria.
+- (i) Development will not be permitted which would cause any unacceptably harm, either directly or indirectly, to any sites designated of international or national, regional or local biodiversity or geological importance or unless it is clearly evidenced that such harm cannot be avoided by locating on an alternative site with less harmful impacts, can be adequately mitigated, or, as a last resort, compensated for. which would cause any harm to internationally designated sites, or would cause serious harm to any Habitat or Species of Principal Importance. - (ii) In considering development proposals affecting any designated sites and UK Biodiversity Action Plan Priority species or habitats, the needs of the development and the requirements to maintain and enhance biological and geological diversity will be assessed.
+Development will not be permitted which would cause significant harm, either directly or indirectly, to any sites designated of regional or local biodiversity or geological importance or any Habitat or Species of Principal Importance unless it is clearly evidenced that such harm cannot be avoided by locating on an alternative site with less harmful impacts, can be adequately mitigated, or, as a last resort, compensated for. - (iii) In addition, particular account will be taken of In considering development proposals affecting any designated sites and/or Habitat or Species of Principal Importance, the needs of the development and the requirements to maintain and enhance biological and/or geological diversity will be assessed.
+Particular account will be taken of: - The extent and significance of potential harm to the interest of any international, national, regional or local site, or Habitat or Species of Principal Importance, and - Evidence demonstrating that the need for the development outweighs the importance of any international, national, regional or local site, or Habitat or Species of Principal Importance, and

+- The extent that any adverse impact could be reduced and minimised through protection, mitigation, enhancement and compensatory measures secured through planning conditions or obligations and which would be subject to appropriate monitoring arrangements. - The submission of comprehensive and robust maintenance and management measures and a commitment to implement them. - Any candidate potential sites for a Local Wildlife Site designation that have been assessed against recognised criteria and are awaiting formal designation or are clearly identified on an assessment work programme. - The priorities of the relevant Local Nature Recovery Strategy for West Yorkshire and the national Nature Recovery Network. - (iv) Any candidate/potential sites for a Local Wildlife Site or Local Geological Site designation that have been assessed against recognised criteria and are awaiting formal designation will be afforded the same level of protection as a designated Local Wildlife Site or Local Geological Site. - 5.5.46 Designated regional sites are under continual review against recognised criteria.
 The regional West Yorkshire Local Wildlife Sites and West Yorkshire Local Geological Sites are reviewed through liaison with the West Yorkshire Local Sites Partnership.
-Using a robust, well established process, sites are identified, assessed against written criteria, designated and shown on the Policies Map and the Natural Environment Map and Schedule of designated sites available on the Council's website.
+Using a robust, well established process, sites are identified, assessed against written criteria, designated and shown on the Policies Map and the Natural Environment Map and Schedule of Nature Conservation dDesignated sSites available on the Council's website.